-For individuals with a solid quantitative and analytical background and a strong interest in biological, medical and/or health-related sciences, the 90-credit program offers advanced training in biostatistics that can be completed on either a full-time or part-time basis.
+Designed for individuals with strong quantitative and analytical skills and a strong interest in biological, medical and/or health-related sciences, the 90-credit program can be completed on either a full-time or part-time basis.

 Students will be well prepared to contribute to research, collaboration, and consulting across a broad spectrum of health and life science problems.

-The program emphasizes the theory and concepts underlying statistical methods, the interpretation of results from experimental, as well as observational studies, and the necessary practical skills to work in bioscience and health-related fields.
+The program emphasizes the theory and concepts underlying statistical methods, the interpretation of results from experimental, as well as observational studies, and the practical realities of health-related studies and their analysis.

-PhD Biostatistics curriculum

-To complete this degree, you will take a combination of required biostatistics courses, public health courses, biostatistics elective courses, a doctoral minor, further elective courses, independent studies, and directed dissertation research that together total 90 credits.
-The specific distribution of courses is as follows:
+All PhD candidates must satisfactorily complete a minimum of 90 credits that includes required biostatistics core courses, statistics electives courses, a doctoral minor, electives courses, independent studies and directed dissertation research.